Benagil Sea Cave

 Benagil village, near Carvoeiro, is a tiny hamlet that perches atop the cliffs with spectacular ocean views.
 A steep narrow road leads down to the beach, dotted with colourful fishing boats.
 Just 150m to the east of the beach is one of the most famous sea caves along the coast.
 The Benagil cave is a large domed cave, with a high ceiling.
 The entry channel opens out into the larger than expected cave, with sunlight streaming thorugh openings in the rock dome roof acting as spotlight on the constantly sea-cleaned, fine golden sand and the translucent water, creating a magical effect.

 The Benagil cave can be reached only from the sea.
 Although close to the beach, swimming is not the advised way to reach the cave as the tides and currents can change quickly.
 There are several boat trips available to take visitors to the cave.
 Only smaller boats can enter the cave, so you can opt for a trip on a small 12 seater boat or for a relaxed cruise aboard a larger catamaran and then change to a smaller boat to visit the cave.
 The cave can be visited all year round, although on occasion, the sea conditions will prevent actually entering the cave.
+By law, it is not permitted to disembark from boats in the cave.

 Find out how to visit the Benagil cave and how to book a boat trip to the cave.